developersCradle/java-web-dev-soap-rest-api/README.md

 - [ ] Review the [OAS 3.0](https://blog.restcase.com/6-most-significant-changes-in-oas-3-0/) after finishing this one.

-## Learn API Technical Writing: JSON and XML for Writers.
+# Learn API Technical Writing: JSON and XML for Writers.

 ![Learn API Technical Writing: JSON and XML for Writers](technicalDocumentationXMLandJSON.PNG)

 Contains my own notes with some course material.

-Learn API Technical Writing: JSON and XML for Writers **Peter Gruenbaum**.
+Learn API Technical Writing: JSON and XML for Writers **Peter Gruenbaum** ©.

 [The Course at Udemy](https://www.udemy.com/course/api-documentation-1-json-and-xml/).